- DUI Defense

 In order to become classified as an Alcohol restricted driver, a person must either be under the age of 21 (when he or she is automatically an alcohol restricted driver by virtue of age) or the person must have had his or her driver license suspended for a DUI or alcohol-related driving offense or have been previously convicted of a DUI or Impaired Driving charge in Utah.
 Depending on the basis for the alcohol restriction being imposed and your prior driving and criminal history, the alcohol restriction period can be from as little as 2 years for a first offender up to LIFE! for a driver convicted of a Felony DUI.
 If you have questions about whether you are an Alcohol Restricted Driver or not, it is always best to consult with an experienced DUI and criminal attorney familiar with the laws and review your driver and criminal history to determine if in fact you are an alcohol restricted driver, as the basis for the restriction and the time period of the restriction vary considerably.

 Alcohol Restricted Violations are very serious and can carry the same or greater consequences than the DUI that got the person restricted in the first place.
 An Alcohol Restricted Driver violation is a Class B Misdemeanor punishable by 0-180 days in jail and a minimum fine of $750 but up to $1940.
-In addition to jail and fines, if you are convicted of driving a car with a measureable or detectable amount of alcohol in your body when you are alcohol restricted, you will also lose your driver license for a period of 1 year, and your alcohol restriction period will be extended by 3 more years!!!
-(UCA 41-6a-529)
+In addition to jail and fines, if you are convicted of driving a car with a measurable or detectable amount of alcohol in your body when you are alcohol restricted, you will also lose your driver license for a period of 1 year, and your alcohol restriction period will be extended by 3 more years!
+(UCA 41-6a-529).

 We can help you avoid or reduce the serious consequences of an Alcohol violation!!
 Occasionally the driver license division computer system does not apply the interlock laws correctly, resulting in a driver being classified as an interlock restricted driver when in fact they are not.
 The first thing we do is verify whether the DLD has correctly classified you as an Alcohol Restricted Driver.